TheSnakeFang/TheSnakeFang/README.md

 ## About Me 🚀

 Hello!
-I'm Kevin, a Computer Science and Business Administration double major at Carnegie Mellon University.
-Sadly not many public repos since making my school projects public would get me a stern call from the academic integrity office 😞.
+I'm Kevin, undergrad senior majoring in Computer Science and Business Administration at Carnegie Mellon University.
+Sadly not many public repos avaliable since making my school projects public would get me a stern call from the academic integrity office 😞.

-You can check out my personal website repo, some side projects, and random one-off works here.
+You can check out my personal website, some side projects, and random one-off works here.
 For more, check out my portfolio and blog on my website (they haven't been updated in a few years though).

 🔭 **Currently working on**: MoonShot, a university research project focused on lunar exploration.
 Check out the [Iris Lunar Rover]((https://irislunarrover.space/)), launching in late 2023!